janstaffa/tower/spec/arch.md

 **Stack Pointer**
 - SPI ... set Stack Pointer to the value on the data BUS
 - SPO ... output Stack Pointer to the data BUS
+- SPOA ... output Stack Pointer to the 8lsb of the address BUS

 **Registers**